 The main variables that may have an impact on CCM™ events leading to atrial activation are the location of lead placement on the right ventricular septum, CCM™ amplitude, and CCM™ delay.
 To prevent the occurrence of atrial arrhythmias due to CCM™ signal delivery, it is recommended that basal lead implant locations be avoided.
 The potential for direct atrial activation by CCM™ signals can be tested during the implant by delivering the strongest possible CCM™ signal 20 to 30 ms longer than the LS-CCM delay with which the IPG will be ultimately programmed, as long as this delay places the CCM™ signal, including its 40 ms balancing phase, completely within the ventricular absolute refractory period, and monitoring for atrial activations.
 In such a case, the delay should be programmed to a longer value and lack of atrial activation confirmed.
 Besides proper lead location and CCM™ parameter programming, the “Atrial Tachycardia Rate” must be programmed to a sufficiently low value as a protective measure against atrial arrhythmias that could be induced by CCM™ signal delivery.

-1. The safety and performance of the OPTIMIZER Smart System is based on clinical investigations conducted with the prior generation device, the OPTIMIZER IVs and III Systems given the similarities between the Systems with regard to function, intended use, design characteristics, and the CCM™ signals.
+1. The safety and performance of the OPTIMIZER Smart Mini System is based on clinical investigations conducted with the prior generation devices, the OPTIMIZER Smart, OPTIMIZER IVs and III Systems given the similarities between the Systems with regard to function, intended use, design characteristics, and the CCM™ signals.
 Summaries of these studies are available on Impulse Dynamics’ website.